eXascaleInfolab/TSM-Bench/udfs/README.md

 # User Defined Functions (UDFs)

 We have also implemented additional time series tasks using **User Defined Functions (UDFs)**.
 The implemented queries involve a mix of matrix operations and iterative procedures, which are very hard to implement in the native language.
-We consider the following tasks: data normalization, matrix decomposition, anomaly detection, anomaly repair, clustering, and classification.
+We consider the following tasks: Similarity Search [DS-Tree], Time Series Representation [SAX], Matrix Decomposition [Centroid Decomposition], Recovery of Missing Values [RecovDB], Clustering [K-Means], Classification [KNN], Anomaly Detection [Hot-Sax].
 ___

 ## Running evals